jboynyc/textnets/docs/tutorial.rst

 documents really indicate latent topics, so it is common to pass a higher value.

+``max_docs`` determines the maximum number of documents a term can appear in while still being included in the textnet.
+By default, a term can appear in any number of documents, as a term that appears frequently is likely to play an important role in the corpus.
+However, some terms that appear in a large proportion of documents may be irrelevant.
+In such cases it may be useful to pass a lower value to exclude very common terms.

 ``connected`` is a boolean argument that decides whether only the largest connected component of the resulting network should be kept.
 It defaults to ``False``.